File information

 Changelogs

 I have about 6 years of experience with creating ENB's.
 This project took me over a year, relearning a lot of ENB settings using the Silent Horizons 2 - Shader Core.
 I have had wonderful help from people from all over discord to finetune this piece.
-I have started with Azurite III at first, couldn't find my settings for it and moved on to Obsidian Weathers, which has so many settings on an ESP basis that I needed to change.
-I basically started creating a new weather mod, which was never my intent.
-Plus it gave me more work than I bargained for.
-So back to the drawingboard and Azurite III became a re-lit passion.
-Though the many things I did learn from my experience with the Obsidian try-out did move on to finalizing this ENB for Azurite Weathers III.
+I started with Azurite III at first, which you might've known from my old modpage.
+But I just couldn't find my settings for it and moved on to Obsidian Weathers.
+This honestly was a big candidate for release untill I found out it had so many settings in it's core basis that I needed to change to make it work.
+I basically started creating a new weather mod and it gave me more work than I bargained for.
+Which was never my intent.
+So back to the drawingboard, I tested several other weather mods and soon realized Azurite III worked best with all the groundwork I did.
+So Azurite became a re-lit passion.

 I am using the wonderful Vanaheimr AIO landscapes in my screenshots.
 Please check it out!